ziggystar12/TRS-80/MODEL1.md

 * `#DEFINE DONTEND` - Disable `.END` directive if `#INCLUDE`ing the source inside another file.

 Experimental - use at your own risk
+* `#DEFINE NO37EXH` - Disable the use of memory mapped hardware at `37Exh`, Floppy disk, Printer, etc.
+  This is useful in machines where these peripherals are not needed (e.g. in a FreHD only system) and allows the use of the 2kb memory `3000h - 37FFh` without interference from the ROM code.
+  This also implies `NMIHARD` since the reset function check based on floppy disk availability
 * `#DEFINE _EMBED` - Strip all HW, and IO routines leaving just BASIC language as standalone code and used in L2 Basic for CP/M